Azure/azure-kusto-microhack3/README.md

 - Challenge 11: Security (Access control)
 - Challenge 12: Security (Row level security)

+Please beware that some of these challenges may not be applicable if you have deployed Azure Data Explorer cluster using the _My Free Cluster_ tier as this tier does not give you access to administer the cluster via the Azure Portal.
+Either upgrade the cluster to an Azure cluster (this requires an Azure Subscription), use the control commands only, or skip the challenges entirely.

 ---

 ## In order to receive the ADX microhack digital badge, you will need to complete the challenges marked with 🎓.
 Please submit the KQL queries/commands of these challenges in the following link: [Answer sheet - ADX Microhack 3](https://forms.office.com/r/iz4cG1ngni)